aantron/lambdasoup/README.md

 #use "topfind";;
 ```

-Then, run `ocaml` to start the top-level, and scrape away!
+Then, run `ocaml -short-paths` to start the top-level, and scrape away!

+## Documentation

+Lambda Soup's interface consists of one module, whose signature is documented
+[here][docs].

 ## Performance